JanB100/doc_simp/README.md

 # doc_simp

-This repo contains code and resources for the paper [Beyond Sentence-Level Text Simplification: Reproducibility Study of Context-Aware Document Simplification](https://aclanthology.org/2024.determit-1.3/).
+This branch contains code and resources for the paper Plan-Guided Simplification of Biomedical Documents.
-It is based on the [repository](https://github.com/liamcripwell/plan_simp) for the original paper.
+It is based on the main branch, which is in turn based on this [repository](https://github.com/liamcripwell/plan_simp).

-We changed the original code by implementing early stopping into the training procedure, adding Rouge-L to the evaluation metrics and fixing some minor errors.
-We also added our code for constructing the paragraph-level Wiki-auto datasets.
+We changed the original code by implementing support for the merge operator and a two-stage classifier approach.
+We also provide our code for aligning and preprocessing the data, along with the updated Cochrane corpus, the resulting alignments and the preprocessed Cochrane-auto datasets.
 Moreover, we provide detailed documentation on how to train and evaluate each model below.

 ## Installation